fbpx skip to Main Content

 Program Overview

-During this winter study abroad, we spend four days in Mexico City and eight days in the Yucatan Peninsula.
+During this winter study abroad, we spend four days in Mexico City and seven days in the Yucatan Peninsula.
 In Mexico City, academic excursions include the Zocalo and Historic Center, the original artwork of Diego Rivera and Frida Kahlo, examination of products and markets, urban digital scavenger hunts, the famous temples of Teotihuacan, and guest lectures by local experts.
 In the Yucatan, we explore the spectacular Mayan archaeological sites of Chichen Itza and Uxmal, the vibrant markets & neighborhoods of Merida, off-the-beaten-path pueblos, a factory site visit, and a Mayan cenote (optional swim in natural pool).
 The program concludes with two days in the beach town of Playa del Carmen.
 Throughout, we employ a “Place as Text” learning model, which inserts students into social environments and fosters close observation of local culture.
 Note: items above are subject to change.

 Language Requirement: None.
 HON, HIST taught in English, SPAN in Spanish.